Fibered ribbon pretzels: Pretzel knots, graphs and Donaldson's obstruction

 The manifold $Y_L$ obtained from this graph is a Seifert fibered space and it will bound a negative definite manifold if its \emph{Euler number}

 is negative \cite[Theorem~5.2]{NeuRay}.
 If $e(Y)$ is positive, then $e(-Y)$ will be negative.
 The manifold $-Y$ is the double cover of $S^3$ branched over the mirror of $L$, which is the pretzel knot with parameters opposite to those of $L$.
 Conveniently, the properties we are interested in in this article, fiberedness and sliceness/ribbonness of knots, are invariant under mirror imaging, so, up to considering the mirror of $L$, we can always find a negative 4-manifold $X$ to work with.
-This negative definite manifold will be constructed as follows: \begin{enumerate} \item If $e(Y)$ is negative, then we obtain a graph $\Gamma$ defining a negative definite $X_\Gamma$ from the one in Figure~\ref{graph} by substituting every vertex with positive weight $p_i>2$ with a linear graph of $p_i-1$ vertices of weight $-2$ connected to the central vertex.
-For every such substitution, we subtract $1$ from the weight of the central vertex. \item If $e(Y)$ is positive, we change all the signs of the weights in the graph in Figure~\ref{graph} and then proceed as in the previous point. \end{enumerate} This procedure is just an algorithmic description of a series of blow-ups and blow-downs which do not change $Y_L$ and yield a negative definite plumbed 4-manifold $X_\Gamma$ (see \cite{NeuRay} for a proof).
-An example is worked out in Figure~\ref{exampleNegDef}.
+This negative definite manifold will be constructed as follows: \begin{enumerate} \item If $e(Y)$ is negative, then we obtain a graph $\Gamma$ defining a negative definite $X_\Gamma$ from the one above by substituting every vertex with positive weight $p_i>2$ with a linear graph of $p_i-1$ vertices of weight $-2$ connected to the central vertex.
+For every such substitution, we subtract $1$ from the weight of the central vertex. \item If $e(Y)$ is positive, we change all the signs of the weights in the graph above and then proceed as in the previous point. \end{enumerate} This procedure is just an algorithmic description of a series of blow-ups and blow-downs which do not change $Y_L$ and yield a negative definite plumbed 4-manifold $X_\Gamma$ (see \cite{NeuRay} for a proof).
+For example, starting with the pretzel knot $L=P(-1,-1,2,3,-5)=P([1^{-2}],2,3,-5)$, we compute the associated Euler number

+and then follow the steps described in (2) above which are illustrated with the following graphs, yielding the rightmost one, which is the one producing a negative definite 4-manifold via plumbing.

 From the plumbing construction, it is immediate to see that $b_2(X_\Gamma)$ is the number of vertices in the graph.
 Moreover, in the natural basis of $H_2(X_\Gamma)$ given by the spheres represented by the vertices of the graph, we have that the intersection form of $X_\Gamma$ coincides with the incidence matrix of the graph, which we will denote $Q_\Gamma$.
 We will say that the graph $\Gamma$ is negative definite when $Q_\Gamma$ has this property.